Business credit score: How to check and improve your company credit report

 6. Try and fix cash flow issues

 Working with an accountant on these issues is a good idea if you can afford their help.
-Sometimes as the business owner, you can’t see the wood for the trees - and that’s ok, you might need an unbiased party to tell you where you’re going wrong.
+Sometimes as the business owner, you can’t see the wood for the trees - and that’s OK, you might need an unbiased party to tell you where you’re going wrong.

 If you can’t afford an accountant in the infancy of your business - look at changing the payment terms you set out for clients.
 Is there any chance you can ask for part payment upfront, or shorten the payment window?
 Getting a new customer or client on board is exciting but then realising you’re not getting paid until 90 days have passed - is disheartening.